Clostridioides difficile: Strains

 As of 2016, the NAP1 strain has been replaced by novel strains in some areas of British Columbia.
 These novel strains include NAP2 and NAP4, and some strains that do not have a NAP designation.
 The frequency of these novel strains increased from 2008 to 2013 in one studied region, displacing the originally more common and recognizable NAP1 bacteria.

 Two strains, ribotypes RT078 and RT027, can live on low concentrations of the sugar trehalose; both strains became more common after trehalose was introduced as a food additive in the early 2000s, thus increasing dietary trehalose intake.

 Genome

-The first complete genome sequence of a C. difficile strain was published in 2005 by Sanger Institute in the UK.
-This was of the strain 630, a virulent and multiple drug-resistant strain isolated in Switzerland in 1982.
-Scientists at Sanger Institute have sequenced genomes of about 30 C. difficile isolates using next-generation sequencing technologies from 454 Life Sciences and Illumina.
+The first complete genome sequence of a C. difficile strain was published in 2005 by the Sanger Institute in the UK.
+This was of strain 630, a virulent and multiple drug-resistant strain isolated in Switzerland in 1982.
+By 2010 scientists at the Sanger Institute had sequenced genomes of about 30 C. difficile isolates using next-generation sequencing technologies from 454 Life Sciences and Illumina.

 Researchers at McGill University in Montreal sequenced the genome of the highly virulent Quebec strain of C. difficile in 2005 using ultra-high throughput sequencing technology.
 The tests involved doing 400,000 DNA parallel-sequencing reactions of the bacterium's genome, which had been fragmented for sequencing.
 These sequences were assembled computationally to form a complete genome sequence.

 In 2012, scientists at University of Oxford sequenced C. difficile genomes from 486 cases arising over four years in Oxfordshire using next-generation sequencing technologies from Illumina.